Kampot South Coast, Cambodia Travel Guide

 No specific exit fees are typically imposed for tourists.

-Main international departure point with full services.
+Main international departure point having complete services.

 Offers basic waiting areas for train services.